avwsolutions/DOD-AMS-Workshop/workshop.md

 - Messages from module:NAWModule have Security context and must be dropped.

 First we create two *if* statements on the '*appl_module*' value (HouseKeepingModule or RegistrationModule) to add an addtional field '*appl_context*' with either *Technical* or *Functional*.
-Be aware that you put this within the application (if) statement and after the grok filter (otherwise the '*appl_module*' is not yet available).
+Be aware that you put this in the `/etc/logstash/conf.d/500-filter.conf` within the type:application (if) statement and after the grok filter (otherwise the '*appl_module*' field is not yet available).

 ```
 # grok filter